Compiler Compliance

 Conversions and C/C++ Interop

-string provides explicit conversion methods, when calling c++ functions with kairo primitives; these conversions are implicit:
+string provides explicit conversion methods.
+When calling C++ functions with Kairo primitives, conversions to C++ string types are implicit:

 What Kairo Does Not Do

-• Locale-sensitive operations: string comparison is binary (scalar value by scalar value).
+• Locale-sensitive operations: string comparison is binary (codepoint by codepoint).
 Locale-sensitive collation is not in the standard library.
 Use a third-party ICU binding if you need locale-aware sorting.

 • Encoding detection: Kairo does not detect or guess source file encoding.
-UTF-8, no BOM, period.
+UTF-8, no BOM.

-• Null termination: string is not null-terminated internally. .c_str() and .to_utf8() add a null byte for C interop.
-Passing .data() directly to a C function expecting a null-terminated string is undefined behavior and the compiler will warn.
+• Null termination: string is not null-terminated internally.
+Conversion methods for C interop add a null byte.
+Passing raw string data directly to a C function expecting a null-terminated string is undefined behavior.

 ABI: Platform psABIs